Middletown High School North: Television production

 For several years Comcast Cable has run the student produced series North in Action, which features student made movies, comedy sketches, music, and news.
 The series was put on hiatus in 2007, but the program is set to resume for the 2008–2009 school year.
 The series is filmed in the school's TV production room.
 Rival Middletown High School South also has a Television program.

 New television series are continuously produced within the Middletown High School North TV production center.
 The studio serves as the main production location for Middletown's Public-access television cable TV station on Comcast channel 20.

 Random drug testing

 In October 2006, the Board of Education of the Middletown School District voted on a random drug testing procedure that would require all students in extracurricular activities or with a parking space at either High School to submit their name to a pool for random selection.

 Controversy has recently sparked over the target group for the random drug testing, as many students and faculty believe that students who participate in school activities are less likely to be active with drug and alcohol abuse.
 However, New Jersey state law prohibits the entirety of the student population be tested, and so the students in after school activities and parking spaces make up a greater majority for the testing pool.

 Administration

-The school's principal is Kevin Cullen, who is joined by four assistant principals.
+The school's principal is Matthew Ferri.
+His administration team includes the school's four assistant principals.